-Due to confidentiality issues, consumption data for selected products and flows, such as fuel oil and gas/diesel consumption in iron and steel from 2009, are not available.
+Due to confidentiality issues, consumption data for selected products and flows, such as fuel oil and gas/diesel consumption in iron and steel from 2009 up to at least 2016, are not available.
 For the same reason, selected products may include estimates provided by the Canadian administration, such as Fuel Oil and Bitumen data for 2014.